 For all applicants who submitted their Letter of Intent via the JotForm link and uploaded or sent their Letter of Good Standing (Not-for-profits only, not applicable to academies); an email with a link to the application portal will be sent out to the email address provided upon expressing your interest to apply.
 Please check your inbox / junk / spam folder for an email with this application link.

-Follow the instructions on how to create a profile and review the portal / platform, becoming very familiar with it prior to the submission deadline, which is March 31, 2020.
+Follow the instructions on how to create a profile and review the portal / platform, becoming very familiar with it prior to the submission deadline.

 Please note that timelines for the National Youth Club License applications differ from those that are outlined below.
 The following timelines apply to the those Member Organizations interested in making submissions for the Provincial Youth Club License, Level 2 or Level 1 and / or the Quality Soccer Provider Level License.